Today's Articles

 The ‘Ida B. Wells Homes’ Are Built

-*On this date in 1939, The Ida B. Wells Homes are celebrated.
+*On this date in 1939, the Ida B. Wells Homes are celebrated.
 It was a Chicago Housing Authority (CHA) public housing project.
 It was located in the heart of the Bronzeville neighborhood of the city.

-Described as "handsome [and] well planned", the project was initially a sought-after address and a route to success.
-In 1961, the Clarence Darrow Homes were built adjacent to the Ida B. Wells Homes and in 1970, the last of the Chicago Housing Authority's high-rise projects, the Madden Park Homes, were built east of the Wells.
+Described as "handsome [and] well planned," the project was initially a sought-after address and a route to success.
+In 1961, the Clarence Darrow Homes were built adjacent to the Ida B. Wells Homes, and in 1970, the last of the Chicago Housing Authority's high-rise projects, the Madden Park Homes, was built east of the Wells.
 The "three huge, contiguous projects" lined the northern edge of the Oakland community area.
-It was bordered by 35th Street to the north, Pershing Road (39th Street) to the south, Cottage Grove Avenue to the east, and Martin Luther King Drive to the west.
-The Ida B. Wells Homes consisted of row houses, mid-rises, and high-rise apartment buildings, constructed to house African American tenants.
-They were demolished beginning in 2002 and ending in 2011.

 New Poem Each Day